 Results

-DEBkiss Model
+DEBkiss model

 We obtained realistic fits to the full life cycle data (Figure 3).
 The only exception is late-life survival, for which the mortality was too high beyond the larval stage but could not be better fit due to lack of full-life survival data (Figure 3D).
 Silversides are an annual species so survival should be greater than 0% after 150 days.
 However, this did not impair our ability to model the effects of hypoxia on early life survival, which is most important given that the present study focuses on hypoxia in the early life stages.
 Estimating yVA returned a value much lower than 0.8, which is the value suggested by Jager (2018) and has been applied in DEBkiss models of other species (e.g. Jager et al., 2018; Hamda et al., 2019).
 However, our value of yVA = 0.365 is close to the maximum growth efficiency of 0.375 measured in the closely related M. beryllina (Letcher and Bengtson, 1993).
 This gave a realistic fit to the length data and allowed a detailed and very close fit to egg buffer mass over time (hatch timing).
 The observed and predicted data for full life span are plotted in Figure 3.